Figure 8 your bridle and tidy up your tack room

 Chaos vs. tidy.
 Your choice.

 - I like to put all loose ends into their keepers.
 Make sure your bit and browband are level and parallel, as they would be on your horse.

 - Start by holding the reins, I like to slide my arm into them.
 The crown piece can hang from a hook or cleaning rack.
 Grab the throat latch and cross it over the front of the bridle.

-- Start to bring it around the back, and when you get there put it through the reins.
+- Start to bring it around the back, and when you get there, put it through the reins.
 Keep bringing the throat latch around the front again and attach it to the other end of the throat latch.
-I like to use the buckle as the throat latch is holding the reins in the back.
+I like to use the buckle as the throat latch holds the reins in the back.

 - For the flash, you have a few options.
-Some folks like to loop it through the bit rings, or just wrap it around the reins under the cavesson a few times before tucking it into the keepers.
+Some folks like to loop it through the bit rings or wrap it around the reins under the cavesson a few times before tucking it into the keepers.
 I like to wrap the flash on the top of the cavesson.

-For double bridles, I do pretty much the same, but instead of crossing the throat latch around the front, to the back, and front again, I like to just bring it across the back and secure with the reins looped.
+- I do the same for double bridles, but instead of crossing the throat latch around the front, to the back, and front again, I like to bring it across the back and secure it with the reins looped.
 Too many bits and leather and cheek straps.